 A System Defense policy is either disabled, enabled, or active.
 A disabled policy cannot become active.
 For each network interface that supports System Defense:

 • Only one policy can be active per network interface.
-Intel AMT Releases 2.5/2.6 and 4.x support both a wired and wireless interface.

 • One enabled policy can be set per interface by the System Defense feature.